-- Describe how the proposed project will create or significantly improve access to close-to-home park and recreation opportunities for the project's target community(ies). - Describe the new or expanded types of outdoor recreation opportunities that will be created as a result of the project. - Describe the activities and uses for the project site after acquisition and/or development. - Estimate the anticipated increase in the number of people and/or types of user groups that will newly be able to recreate as a result of the project and how this impact was determined. - Describe the anticipated economic benefits that will be produced by the project such as shortand long-term employment opportunities and/or community-wide economics benefits stimulated by the project.
+- Describe how the proposed project will create or significantly improve access to close-to-home park and recreation opportunities for the project's target community(ies). - Describe the new or expanded types of outdoor recreation opportunities that will be created as a result of the project. - Estimate the anticipated increase in the number of people and/or types of user groups that will newly be able to recreate as a result of the project and how this impact was determined. - Describe the natural benefits that will be produced by the recreation area such as cooling effects, improved mental and/or physical health, cleaner air, etc.